 Depression and pain are interrelated.
 Thus, when you're depressed, vague aches and pains -- such as joint pain -- become more apparent to you.

-Could your aches and muscle pain be related to depression?
+Could your aches and muscle pain be related to or worsened by depression?
 Find out by keeping a symptom diary, which can help you identify patterns.
 Print out this symptom diary, and fill it out.
 Then take it to your doctor to discuss what may be causing your symptoms.